platformsh/platformsh-docs/use-platform.sh/use-SSH.rst

 5. Click 'Save'.

 That's it!
 You're all set.
-Now you'll be able to use :ref:`Git <git>` on Platform, and able to SSH into one of your :term:`environments <environment>` web servers.
+Now you'll be able to use :ref:`Git <git>` on Platform, and able to SSH into one of your :ref:`environments <environments>` web servers.

 .. image:: /use-platform.sh/images/ssh-addkeytomarketplace.png
    :alt: Add SSH key to Marketplace